Louise Glück

 Glück was born in New York City and raised on Long Island.
 She began to suffer from anorexia nervosa while in high school and later overcame the illness.
 She attended Sarah Lawrence College and Columbia University but did not obtain a degree.
-In addition to being an author, she has taught poetry at several academic institutions.
+In addition to being an author, she taught poetry at several academic institutions.

 Glück is often described as an autobiographical poet; her work is known for its emotional intensity and for frequently drawing on mythology or nature imagery to meditate on personal experiences and modern life.
 Thematically, her poems have illuminated aspects of trauma, desire, and nature.
 In doing so, they have become known for frank expressions of sadness and isolation.
 Scholars have also focused on her construction of poetic personas and the relationship, in her poems, between autobiography and classical myth.

-Glück serves as the Frederick Iseman Professor in the Practice of Poetry at Yale University and as a professor of English at Stanford University.
-She splits her time between Cambridge, Massachusetts, Montpelier, Vermont, and Berkeley, California.
+Glück served as the Frederick Iseman Professor in the Practice of Poetry at Yale University and as a professor of English at Stanford University.
+She split her time between Cambridge, Massachusetts; Montpelier, Vermont; and Berkeley, California.

 Biography

 Early life

 Louise Glück was born in New York City on April 22, 1943.
-She is the elder of two surviving daughters of Daniel Glück, a businessman, and Beatrice Glück (née Grosby), a homemaker.
+She was the elder of two surviving daughters of Daniel Glück, a businessman, and Beatrice Glück (née Grosby), a homemaker.